CodeZobac/CyberCompass/README.md

 ## Troubleshooting

+- **Make Command Not Found**: Install make using the instructions in the [Installing Make](#installing-make) section.
+- **Docker Permission Denied**: Ensure you've logged out and logged back in after running `make setup_docker` to apply docker group membership.
-- **GPU Not Detected**: Ensure you have the latest NVIDIA drivers installed and that the NVIDIA Container Toolkit is properly configured.
+- **GPU Not Detected**: Ensure you have the latest NVIDIA drivers installed and that the NVIDIA Container Toolkit is properly configured with `make setup_nvidia`.
 - **Services Not Starting**: Check logs with `make logs` to identify any startup issues.
 - **Model Creation Failing**: Ensure your system has enough resources (RAM and GPU memory) for the AI model.